yegor256/blog/_posts/2014/apr/2014-04-13-no-obligations-principle.md

 With excuses, team members transfer responsibility back to the project [manager]({% pst 2015/sep/2015-09-22-micromanagement %}).
-There was a very famous article "[Management Time: Who's Got the Monkey?](http://hbr.org/1999/11/management-time-whos-got-the-monkey/ar/1)" published in the Harvard Business Review about this very subject.
+There was a very famous article [_Management Time: Who's Got the Monkey?_](http://hbr.org/1999/11/management-time-whos-got-the-monkey/ar/1) published in the Harvard Business Review about this very subject.

 I recommend that you read it.
 Its authors present problems as monkeys sitting on